aestetype/node-social-api/README.md

 # node-social-api

-Social api client for node that support promises.
+Social api client for node that support promises and callback.
 Include:
 * Twitter
 * Instagram